Sequoyahs Autumn Argument

 Framework: The framework should consist of a Value and a Value Criterion.
 No exceptions.
 LD is a debate form that requires those two key aspects of the debate and it is not fair for your opponent to deal with you not having one or the other (I only have this here because I've had previous situations).
 In the framework, I must be able to understand what your case is about.
 Observations are ok if they are necessary for clarity which they normally are if you have one in the first place.

 Body of the Case: Please don’t run K’s or Counter-plans, that's just my preference I prefer traditional for the most part.
-However, if you are running either of those, just try to be clear so I know what your argument is.
+However, if you are running either of those, just try to be clear in both your case structure and argument (I.E clearly stating the part of the case you are on like you would any contention).
 I want to be able to judge you fairly on your arguments.

 Lastly, I only put this here because I’ve had it happen.DO NOT ATTACK THE PERSON OF YOUR OPPONENT you can attack the case, the air we breathe, the space we stand in, the 4 walls around us but if you feel the need to attack your opponent’s character don’t.
 I expect you to respect your opponent this is not the place for “debate me bro” nonsense.